 I currently develop applications using Microsoft Visual Basic and Tiger Logic D3 Basic.
 Over recent years, my role has progressively become that of a "Business Process Engineer" and consultant.
 I offer my services mainly in a contracting role, specialising in business process mapping and automation, systems integration, and the application of mobile technologies.
 I do much less of the code-writing and support work now than I used to, as other contractors have increasingly taken over this role.

 I believe that I was the first to develop a simplified 3-wire “balanced loop” method of wiring security circuits.
-I developed this during the mid-1970’s when 2-wire and 4-wire circuits were primarily used, with variants being 3-wire normally open / normally closed, or the more sophisticated "balanced bridge" arrangement.
+I developed this during the late-1970’s when 2-wire and 4-wire circuits were primarily used, with variants being 3-wire normally open / normally closed, or the more sophisticated "balanced bridge" arrangement.
 Two years later, a large international security company came out with their own version with circuitry that was almost identical to my own design.

 Using this network and specialised hardware that I developed, I was one of the first to commercially use an adaptive program in an industrial / commercial situation.
 This was a very early form of “artificial intelligence”.
-I used this approach in networked energy management control systems, totally automated timber treatment plant control systems, and also in a process controller that responded in real-time to the consistency of bread dough in a commercial high-energy mixer.
+I used this approach in networked energy management control systems, totally automated timber treatment plant control systems, and also used it in a process controller that responded in real-time to the consistency of bread dough in a commercial high-energy mixer.